Why study this course

 Placements are a key part of degree study within many courses at BGU.
 They provide an enriching learning experience for you to apply the skills and knowledge you will gain from your course and, in doing so, give valuable real-world experience to boost your career.

-Assessment in English is designed to give you the oral, written, and digital skills to be confident and successful.
+Assessment in English Literature is designed to give you the oral, written, and digital skills to be confident and successful.
 Through a staged process of development, you will learn how to express yourself persuasively and reflectively across a range of media.
 You will write short essays and a long dissertation, deliver oral arguments and create presentations, build portfolios and develop personal projects.
 There are no exams.
 You will experience instead a diversity of coursework assignments and acquire a broad range of transferable skills that will prepare you for your future life.

 In History, a variety of assessment methods are used, which include essays, reports, presentations and written tests.
 We support you in this work through a mix of lectures, seminars, tutorials, practical workshops and a wide range of field visits.
 History is primarily a written subject and consequently, much of the assessment of the course is based on essays and reports.
 There are a few exams, which often include analysis of provided source material, either text or images.
 There are also a smaller number of oral presentations and the production of portfolios of research material.